 Clean and Green is defined by an aggressive federal carbon tax to curb carbon dioxide emissions.
 This Future assumes that the policy is implemented in the early 2020s and results in similar commitments worldwide.
 Consequently, clean technologies thrive.
 Driverless electric vehicles become nearly universal, with consumers preferring to share rides more frequently.
-Virtual reality enables more telecommuting and distributed workplace locations, particularly for higher income individuals.
+Virtual reality enables more telecommuting and distributed workplace locations. particularly for higher income individuals.
 Federal infrastructure investment allows for the completion of high-speed rail lines across the country, including California High-Speed Rail.
 Yet with high taxes and new regulations, jobs are assumed to be increasingly automated, which boosts productivity but results in fewer openings for workers without college degrees.

-public investment in infrastructure, as well as immigration reform that increases the national population and workforce growth rate significantly.
+Back to the Future is defined by a thriving national economy supported by increased public investment in infrastructure, as well as immigration reform that increases the national population and workforce growth rate significantly.
 In the Bay Area, the technology sector thrives, leading to broad adoption of low-cost driverless vehicles.
 As a result, coastal metropolitan areas see a new wave of growth as technologies enable residents to commute longer distances to thriving urban job centers.
 Silicon Valley technologies remain dominant worldwide in everything from cars to e-commerce.
 Yet booming growth poses challenges for communities and their aging infrastructure that are absorbing that growth.